-Chairman of the Executive Committee, National Space Society
+Chairman Emeritus of the Executive Committee, National Space Society

 National Space Society Board of Directors

-Mark Hopkins serves as the Chairman of the Executive Committee for the National Space Society (NSS).
+Mark Hopkins is Chairman Emeritus of the Executive Committee for the National Space Society (NSS).

 Mark Hopkins has a BS in economics from the California Institute of Technology, an MA in economics from Harvard University, and is a former Rand Corporation economist.
 He has written numerous publications concerning space economics and is responsible for most of the early economic studies of space settlements, including the economic study in the NASA publication Space Settlements: A Design Study.